Summer School of Forensic Psychology

 Learning outcomes:

-1. Understand key concepts of forensic psychology
+1. Understand the basic concepts of forensic psychology

-2. Recognize psychological factors of criminal behavior
+2. Recognize psychological factors of criminal and violent behavior

-3. Understand criminal profiling principles
+3. Understand the basic principles of criminal profiling

-4. Understand personality disorders in forensic context
+4. Understand the importance of personality disorders in forensic context

-5. Understand testimony reliability
+5. Understand psychological aspects of testimony reliability

-8. Understand psychological processes in correctional institutions
+8. Gain insight into psychological processes in correctional institutions

-9. Develop interdisciplinary thinking
+9. Develop interdisciplinary thinking skills

-10. Analyze real forensic cases critically
+10. Critically analyze real forensic cases

 Teaching methods: